Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

 The reduced density matrix of subsystem $A$ is block diagonal, $\rho_{A|M}= \sum_{M_A} p_{M_A} \rho_{A|M_A}$, and the factors $p_{M_A}\ge 0$ are the (classical) probability distribution of finding $M_A$ particles in $A$.
 The entanglement entropy can be written as \be S(\rho_{A|M}) = \sum_{M_A} p_{M_A} S(\rho_{A|M_A})- p_{M_A} \log p_{M_A}, \ee where the second term on the RHS is the Shannon entropy of the number distribution $p_{M_A}$, which captures particle number correlations between the two subsystems, and the first term captures quantum correlations between configurations with a fixed particle number.

 The first few moments of the EE distribution produced by the ensemble $|\Psi\rangle \in {\cal H}(M)$ was first computed by Bianchi and Dona~\cite{TypicalBianchi2019}, see details in the Supplement.
-In particular, the mean entanglement entropy for `mid-spectrum' states ({\it i.e.}, $M/L=1/2$) in the asymptotic limit is given by \be \mu_{M}(L,f) = Lf\log(d)+\frac{f+\log(1-f)}{2}-\frac{1}{2}\delta_{f, 1/2}. \ee Interestingly, in addition to the volume-law term and the half-qubit shift, Eq.(\ref{eq:meanu1}) also exhibits a finite shift in the mean EE entropy relative to the Page result~\cite{averagepage1993}.
-The variance of EE scales exponentially with system size, $\sigma_{M} \sim \sqrt{L}/d^{L}$, thus a typical pure random state in ${\cal H}(M)$ will have the EE in Eq.(\ref{eq:meanu1}).
-We emphasize that the difference between the typical EE of random states in ${\cal H}(M)$ and ${\cal H}$ is significant on the exponentially small scale set by $\sigma_{M}$, see dotted and dashed-dotted lines in Fig.\ref{fig:Fig1}(a).

-We note that if random vectors are real valued ({\it i.e.}, GOE distributed), which describes states in systems with time-reversal symmetry, the mean EE is not affected at the level of $O(1)$ corrections, but the standard deviation increases by a factor of $\sqrt{2}$~\cite{kumar2011entanglement,randomvivo2016}.
+In particular, the mean entanglement entropy for `mid-spectrum' states ($M/L=1/2$) in the asymptotic limit\cite{volumebianchi2022} is given by \be \mu_{M}(L,f) = Lf\log 2+\frac{f+\log(1-f)}{2}-\frac{1}{2}\delta_{f, 1/2}. \ee Interestingly, in addition to the volume-law term and the half-qubit shift, Eq.(\ref{eq:meanu1}) also exhibits a finite shift in the mean EE entropy\cite{entanglementvidmar2017} relative to the Page result~\cite{averagepage1993}.
+The variance of EE scales exponentially with system size, $\sigma_{M}^2 \sim \sqrt{L}/d^{L}$, thus a typical pure random state in ${\cal H}(M)$ will have the EE in Eq.(\ref{eq:meanu1}).
+We emphasize that the difference between the typical EE of random states in ${\cal H}(M)$ and ${\cal H}$ is large on the exponentially small scale set by $\sigma_{M}$, see dotted and dashed-dotted lines in Fig.\ref{fig:Fig1}(a).
+We also note that if random vectors are real valued (i.e., GOE distributed), the mean EE is not affected at the level of $O(1)$ corrections, but the standard deviation increases by a factor of $\sqrt{2}$~\cite{kumar2011entanglement,randomvivo2016}.
 This is true both for constrained and unconstrained ensembles~(see Supplement).